Eligio Perucca

-Eligio Perucca (28 March 1890 in Potenza – 5 January 1965 in Rome) was an Italian physics instructor and researcher at the University of Turin in Italy in the early decades of the twentieth century.
+Eligio Perucca (28 March 1890– 5 January 1965) was an Italian physics instructor and researcher at the University of Turin in Italy in the early decades of the twentieth century.
 He later served a professorship at the nearby Polytechnic University of Turin.
 He discovered an important principle in stereochemistry in 1919, but his contribution was overlooked and forgotten until recently.

 Life and career

 Perucca received a Ph.D. degree in physics from the University of Pisa at the astoundingly young age of 20.
 He became Assistant to Professor Naccari in 1911 at the University of Turin, a post he retained for 11 years.

-In 1922 Perucca succeeded Professor Majorana to the chair of Experimental Physics at the Polytechnic University of Turin.
+In 1922 Perucca succeeded Quirino Majorana to the chair of Experimental Physics at the Polytechnic University of Turin.
 He retained that appointment until 1960.
 In addition he was Rector of the Polytechnic from 1947–1955, and largely devoted his energy to rebuilding the physical facilities which had been destroyed during World War II.